-The aim of this work is to understand the link between antibiotic consumption and resistance developing among recombinogenic pathogens such as the pneumococcus.
-In the process we will develop a tool allowing for the evaluation of the past population dynamics of recombinogenic bacteria that can be used by other research groups to look at a range of other problems posed by recombinogenic bacteria.
+The aim of this work is to understand the link between antibiotic consumption and resistance developing among recombinogenic pathogens such as the pneumococcus and meningococcus.
+In the process we will develop a tool allowing for the evaluation of the past population dynamics, spatial spread and genomic flux of recombinogenic bacteria that can be used by other research groups, and public health officials, to look at a range of other problems posed by recombinogenic bacteria.

 Scientific methodology:

-To meet our objectives with the proposal, a three phase work schedule will be adopted: (i) Development of methodology and software for reconstructing the past population dyanmics of recombinogenic bacteria. (ii) Prepare and modify methodology for distribution via github. (iii) Application of methodology to pneumococcal WGS data and antibiotic consumption data collected from Germany.
+To meet our objectives with the proposal, a three-phase work schedule will be adopted: (i) Development of methodology and software for reconstructing the past population dynamics of recombinogenic bacteria. (ii) Prepare and modify methodology for distribution via github. (iii) Application of methodology to pneumococcal WGS data and antibiotic consumption data collected from Germany.

 Phase 1:

 The Post-doc student will set out to build upon the work of Croucher et al 2015 and Didelot and Wilson 2015 for the estimation of recombination events within collections of WGS data from closely related samples.
-Then they will further the work of Sagulenko et al 2018 in forming an accurate ML estimate of a time calibrated phylogeny for the isolates.
-This will then feed into work by Volz and Didelot 2018, enabling for the estimation of the association between Ne of a clade of isolates and the consumption of antibiotics.

 The starting input for the analysis will be an alignment of the dated WGS samples of closely related recombinogenic bacteria.
-This could be produced via the mauve software 10.
+This could be produced via software such as BWA.
 Our methodology to detect recombination events within these sequences will be developed from Gubbins 11, produced by our collaborators within Imperial College.
 This detection therefore would work via initially producing a phylogeny from the polymorphic sites in the alignment, which would then be used to produce a joint ancestral sequence reconstruction of the base substitutions in the alignment 11.
 While marginal ancestral reconstruction is less computationally taxing, joint estimates used in this methodology are more likely to match the global optima.
 From this joint ancestral state reconstruction, we can place the number and positions of substitutions on the branches of the phylogeny.
 These can then be analyzed using a sliding window scan statistic tool, to detect higher than expected base substitution density which indicates possible recombination.
 This technique could produce false positives, as selection differentially acting on areas of the genome would also produce a higher than expected substitution density.
 However, as Croucher et al 2015 note, there have been relatively small differences in point mutation rates noted across bacterial genomes.

 More sophisticated Bayesian techniques for estimating possible recombination within bacterial alignments have been implemented in ClonalFrame 12.
 These are more sensitive to recombination events, however are only feasible computationally on multi-locus sequence typing (MLST) data and small sets of WGS data.
 Therefore, for broader scale analysis our ML based inference of recombination is more applicable.